lmc2179/lmc2179.github.io/drafts/pdp.md

 # But black-box models can make it hard to understand the effect of a single feature

 I've met a number of smart, skilled analysts who at this point will throw up their hands and just fit a model that they know is not very good, but has a clear interpretation.
-This is really unfortunate, and generally not necessary.
+This is understandable, since an approximate solution is better than no solution - but it's not necessary, as we can produce much better approximations which are still interpretable.

 # An example: ???